 If things are crowded on the so-called Honky Tonk Highway, take to the backroads.
+Unlike the bars on Broadway, you’re likely to hit upon lower drink prices and happy hour specials.
 Let’s take a look at the ones in the immediate area, then a few worth the drive.

 @110 2nd Ave.
 N. To be honest, I’d never heard of the Famous Saloon.
-I give them points for a cool lighting scheme in the main bar and a nice rooftop bar.
+I give them points for a cool lighting scheme in the main bar and a nice rooftop with a stage.
 If you walk straight to the back (unless a private party has it reserved), you’ll find the River Bar with nice views of the waterfront through a large window.
 The menu includes appetizers, salads, and entrees like chicken and waffles, steak sandwiches, and a BBQ pineapple burger; I haven’t tried it but I appreciate the menu item called Rascal Flattbread.
+Happy hour specials Tuesday-Friday, 11am-6pm include $4 for their house wine or a domestic beer.
 Hours: Tu-Sun, 11am-3am, Brunch served Sat/Sun 11am-3pm.

 @115 2nd Ave.
-N. They claim to have the cheapest drinks in the neighborhood.
-With $2 drafts and $3 bottles, they may be right.
+N. They claim to have the cheapest drinks in the neighborhood with $2 drafts and $3 bottles.
+(Well, it has a few rivals.)
 Extending their love to the budget-minded, appetizers are $4 and $6 will buy you a burger, chicken wings, a hot dog or pizza.
 I’m guessing their profits come from the shots–and there’s a long list of options.
 Instead of a revolving pool of talent, they tend to go with a few artists and long-standing gigs.
 Who?
-Check their website to find out.
+Check their website with the link above to find out.
 Hours: M-W, 4pm-2am, Th-F, 1pm-2am, Sat 11am-2am, Sun 1pm-2am.

 @128 2nd Ave.
 N. The name’s a bit odd but I guess it’s too long to call it The George Jones Museum, Coffee Joint, Barbecue Restaurant and Rooftop Bar.
 A bartender at a Broadway honky tonk says this is where he goes to unwind.
 I failed to ask which of the four floors was his favorite.
-I’m guessing the rooftop bar with great views of the river, Nissan Stadium and the Pedestrian Bridge.
+I’m guessing the rooftop bar with great views of the river and beyond.
+Really like the stonework around the stage up top.
 It’s also a killer (but kinda pricey) place to watch fireworks on July 4th and New Year’s Eve too.
-There’s a performance area on every floor with a heavy dose of Jones’ hits in the mix.
+There’s a performance area on every floor with a heavy dose of Jones’ hits but you’ll also hear current country and some rock’n’roll.
 Here they pride themselves on their smokehouse meats but the Possum’s people also have appetizers, salads, soups and burgers on the menu.
 Although George swore off the bottle, his place welcomes patrons with a lower-than-most Happy Hour from 3-6pm where domestic cans are $3.
 Hours (this gets complicated) Jones Coffee Joint: 8am-3pm daily; Main floor and rooftop Sun-W 11am-10pm, Th-Sun 11am-1am; Sat-Sun brunch 10am-2pm.

 @120 2nd Ave.
 N. First off, the Wildhorse is huge by honky tonk standards–66,000 sq. ft.
-Owned by the same company behind the Ryman Auditorium, it’s really the first bar/restaurant that was built with tourism in mind–way back in 1994.
-There’s a bit of a theme park feel to the place.
-Because they have the space, they sometimes host artists with name recognition (usually ticketed events); the rest of the times it’s mostly bands covering country hits with no cover charge.
-One unique carrot to draw you in: free line dancing lessons every day (check their calendar for times).
-Considering the size of the place, the menu is fairly concise with barbecue, hot chicken, salads, catfish and pork chops.
+Owned by the same company behind the Ryman Auditorium, it’s really the first restaurant/bar that was built with tourism in mind–way back in 1994.
+I’d say it’s the family-friendliest of all the live music venues in the area.
+The menu is fairly concise with barbecue, hot chicken, salads, catfish, pork chops and other downhome favorites.
+One unique carrot to draw you in: free line dancing lessons every day: 12pm, 1:30pm, 2:15pm, 4:30pm, 5:45pm, 6:45pm, 8:30pm, 10:30pm.
 Hours: 11am-midnight daily.
 21+ after 10pm.

 Who’d I leave out?

-I didn’t include places off-Broadway that didn’t have much connection to the honky tonk vibe such as Wild Beaver Saloon (karaoke bar), Coyote Ugly Saloon (kinda like Hooters without the chicken wings), B.B.
+I didn’t include places off-Broadway that didn’t have much connection to the honky tonk vibe such as Wild Beaver Saloon (karaoke bar), Coyote Ugly Saloon (kinda like Hooters without the chicken wings; they have a daily happy hour 11am-2pm with $2 beers), B.B.
 King’s Blues Club (heard some great blues bands here) and Alley Taps (although country is one of the featured genres),

 Out of Downtown